-Like with all ragu recipes we are going to start with a soffritto.
+Like with all ragu recipes we are going to start with a sofrito.
 Also called Mire Poix in French, this is simply a mixture of chopped celery, onion, and carrot.
 For this rabbit ragu recipe I use two long celery stalks, one large carrot, and one medium onion.

-In the same dutch oven on medium heat add in the soffritto along with a pinch of salt.
+In the same dutch oven on medium heat add in the sofrito along with a pinch of salt.
 Stir everything around until the onion and celery cook down and the carrots soften.
 Scrape the bottom to bring up any bits of rabbit meat that stuck there.

 Next add in 4 cloves of chopped garlic along with a quarter cup of red wine and a half cup of the rabbit stock.
 Continue to stir to make sure nothing sticks to the bottom.

 Add the browned rabbit pieces back in along with 700-800 grams of crushed tomatoes.
 You can use canned or crush fresh ones yourself.
 Give the pot a good stir to make sure the liquid is uniformly distributed.
 Add a pinch of salt.

 Bring the pot up to a boil.
 If you need more liquid to cover the meat completely just add more stock.
 Once boiling, reduce the heat to low and put the lid on.
 Now it’s time to braise the rabbit for at least 2 hours.

 After two hours the rabbit pieces (that have bones) should just fall completely off.
 Remove all the meat from the dutch oven and use a couple forks to shred the meat.